 The stores of Chicago’s Andersonville neighborhood will be lining the sidewalks with great bargains during the annual Andersonville Summer Sidewalk Sale.

-- During the Summer Sidewalk Sale, the Women & Children First Used Book Sale will be held on Saturday, July 23 and Sunday, July 24 at 5233 North Clark.
+During the Summer Sidewalk Sale, the Women & Children First Used Book Sale will be held on Saturday, July 29 and Sunday, July 30 at 5233 North Clark.
 The WCF Used Book Sale benefits the Women’s Voices Fund, whose goal is to foster discussion of feminist issues and culture, and to nurture children’s delight in books.

-2016 Sidewalk Sale Participating Businesses
+2017 Sidewalk Sale Participating Businesses TBA

 History of Andersonville

-They live in or near to the neighborhood, serve on community committees or boards, or provide funds, goods, and time to local charities.
-Andersonville has become a magnet for all kinds of families.
-There is a strong sense of unity and friendliness.
+They live in or near to the neighborhood, serve on community committees or boards, provide funds, goods, and time to local charities.
+Andersonville has become a magnet for all kinds of families with a strong sense of unity and friendliness.

 Andersonville Historic Commercial District